 Waivers of Inadmissibility

 Atty.
 Galstyan, an experienced immigration attorney, prepares the entire package necessary for your waivers whether filed in the U.S or overseas.
-During our initial consultation, we will first get all the facts, determine what the most effective way to present your case to the consular officer or the USCIS would be and as such prepare a case plan for you.
+During our consultation, we will first get all the facts, determine what the most effective way to present your case to the consular officer or the USCIS would be and as such prepare a case plan for you.
 We also assist our client’s and guide them through the entire process involved with the waivers.
-Please contact us for your FREE, no obligation consultation with Mr. Galstyan, an experienced immigration attorney.
+Please contact us for your FREE, no obligation case review with Mr. Galstyan, an experienced immigration attorney.

 The U.S. government keeps a list of conditions or characteristics which it has decided are undesirable or pose a threat to the health and safety of others.
 People who have these conditions are not allowed to enter the country.
 These people are called inadmissible.
 Inadmissibility creates problems in green card applications.
 Technically, those who want nonimmigrant visas can also be inadmissible.
 In reality, inadmissibility is often not as closely checked in non-immigrant applications.